Emmanuel-Ibekwe/transcript_summary_logger_backend/README.md

 # 🎙️ Transcript Summarizer

 This is a **backend API** that accepts and stores summaries for transcripts.
-The working code is located on the `master` branch.

 ## 🚀 Getting Started